 Our Code of Conduct is included on our website, www.supind.com, under "Corporate Governance" in the "Investor Relations" tab, which, among others, applies to our Chief Executive Officer, Chief Financial Officer and Chief Accounting Officer.
 This website address is included for reference only.
-The Committee meetings, involvement of and access to management, and Chief Executive Officer performance evaluation and succession planning.
-The Corporate Governance Guidelines can be found by clicking on "Corporate Governance" in the "Investor Relations" section of our website at www.supind.com.
-This website address is included for reference only.
 The information contained on the Company's website is not incorporated by reference into this Proxy Statement.

-information contained on the Company's website is not incorporated by reference into this Proxy Statement.
 Upon request to Superior Industries International, Inc., Investor Relations, 26600 Telegraph Rd., Southfield, MI 48033, copies of our Code of Conduct are available, without charge.